rigetti/grove/docs/qaoa/qaoa_algorithm_detail.rst

 quantum state returns the bit string corresponding to the maximum cut with high probability.

-To make this clear let's return to the barbell graph.
+To make this clear let us return to the barbell graph.
 The graph requires two qubits in order to represent the nodes.
 The Hamiltonian has the form
 \\begin{align}
 \\hat{H} = \\frac{1}{2}(\\mathbf{I} - \\sigma_{z}^{1}\\otimes \\sigma_{z}^{0})